 At the 2022 Milestat.com Invitational in Mechanicsville, Va., Stephens ran the fastest time by a Maryland girl (16:54 in the 5K) since at least 2000.
 She holds six school records in cross country and track and earned a full scholarship to Florida State University.

 Stephens was undefeated in five regular-season meets in 2022, including two against national competition.
-Her sixth-place performance in the Northeast Regionals earned her a spot in the Champs Sports National Cross Country Championships in San Diego.
+By placing sixth in the Northeast Regionals, she secured a trip to the Champs Sports National Cross Country Championships in San Diego.
 She finished seventh (17:37) in Southern California to earn second-team All-American honors.

-Isabella Sauro and Stephens competed in the 2020 RunningLane Cross Country National Championships in Huntsville, Ala.
+In 2020, Stephens and Isabella Sauro competed in the RunningLane Cross Country National Championships in Huntsville, Ala.